 - Anyone thinking about stopping should initially consult The Ashton Manual and their doctor.
 Beware that doctors may know very little at best, but their cooperation may be necessary.
 Please show them The Ashton Manual after reading it yourself.
 One may also consider consulting the W-BAD Resources Page for more tapering information and help.

-Also, consider this extract from The Ashton Manual:
+Also, consider this excerpt from The Ashton Manual: